omlord10/MatrixPower/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.

-## Acknowledgements 🙏

-Thanks to the open-source community and contributors.
-Project ideas inspired by matrix-algorithms and benchmark utilities.

 ## Support 🙋‍♂️

-If you encounter issues, open an issue in the GitHub repository or contact: [support@example.com](mailto:support@example.com)
+If you encounter issues, open an issue in the GitHub repository.